 Infants over 4 months cycle through four stages of sleep, just like adults do:

-1. Stage One is a stage we are all familiar with.
+Stage One is our lightest stage of sleep.
+This is a stage we are all familiar with.
 It is the time when we can feel ourselves drifting off but would still firmly insist that we weren’t really asleep.
 In babies, this looks like drowsiness.